joelsantosss/RiffIndex/README.md

 Local Development: XAMPP

-Database Structure
+⚙️ Database Structure
-Users: Stores user data like name, email, password (encrypted), role, and profile image.

-Bands: Stores band details including name, genre, members, and status.

-Band Requests: Tracks user submissions for new bands with status and details.
+Users, Bands, and Band Requests tables with relationships to manage profiles and submissions.

-Challenges
+🚧 Challenges Faced
-Ensuring consistent styling across pages.
+Maintaining consistent styling throughout the site.

-Making the design fully responsive for various screen sizes.
+Making the site fully responsive for all device sizes.

-Future Enhancements
+🔮 Future Plans
-Adding a blog feature for album reviews where users can read, comment, and like posts.
-Admins will manage content.
+Adding a blog feature with album reviews by admins, allowing user comments and likes.

-Testing
-User authentication tested thoroughly.

-All links verified for correct navigation.

-Email features confirmed working.

-CRUD operations on bands and users tested.

-How to Run
-Clone the repository.

-Set up a local server with XAMPP or similar.

-Import the provided MySQL database.

-Configure database credentials in the PHP backend.

-Open the project in your browser.
+📁 Files
+Full source code and database scripts available in this repository.